Geometry of infinite planar maps with high degrees: Boltzmann planar maps and the lazy peeling process

 \subsection{Enumeration}

 If $ \map$ is a (rooted bipartite) planar map we denote by $\rootface \in \mathsf{Faces}( \map)$ the face adjacent on the right to the root edge.
-This face is called the root face of the map and its degree, denoted by $ \mathrm{deg}( \rootface)$, is called the perimeter of $\map$ (by parity constraint the perimeter of a bipartite map must by even).
+This face is called the root face of the map and its degree, denoted by $ \mathrm{deg}( \rootface)$, is called the perimeter of $\map$ (by parity constraint the perimeter of a bipartite map must be even).
 We write $| \map|$ for the number of vertices of $ \map$.
-For $\ell \geq 0$ and $n \geq 0$ we denote by $ \mathcal{M}^{(\ell)}_{n}$ the set of all (rooted bipartite) planar maps of perimeter $2 \ell$ and with $n$ vertices, with the convention that $ \mathcal{M}^{(0)}_{1}$ contains a single ``vertex map''.
-We put $ \mathcal{M}^{(\ell)}= \cup_{n \geq 0} \mathcal{M}^{(\ell)}_{n}$.
+For $\ell \geq 0$ and $n \geq 0$ we denote by $ \mathcal{M}^{(\ell)}_{n}$ the set of all (rooted bipartite) planar maps of perimeter $2 \ell$ and with $n$ vertices, with the convention that $ \mathcal{M}^{(0)}_{1}$ comprises a single degenerate ``vertex planar map'' with no edges and a unique vertex.
+We put $ \mathcal{M}^{(\ell)}= \cup_{n \geq 1} \mathcal{M}^{(\ell)}_{n}$.
 Any planar map with at least one edge can be seen as a planar map with root face of degree $2$ by simply doubling the root edge and creating a root face of degree $2$.
 We shall implicitly use this identification many times in this paper.
 We set where the dependence in $ \mathbf{q}$ is implicit as always in this paper.
+By convention $W_1^{(0)} = 1$ and $W_n^{(0)}=0$ for $n\geq 2$.
 The number $W^{(\ell)}$ can be understood as the partition function arising in the following probability measure: a $ \mathbf{q}$-Boltzmann planar map with perimeter $2\ell$ is a random planar map sampled according to the measure $ w( \cdot \mid \cdot \in \mathcal{M}^{(\ell)})$.
 We now recall a few important enumeration results, see \cite[Eq.
 3.15, Eq.
 3.16]{BBG11}, \cite[Section 2]{LGM09} and \cite{Bud15}.
 Assuming that the weight sequence $q_{k} \sim c \ \kappa^{k-1} \ k^{-a}$ for $a \in (3/2;5/2)$ is fine-tuned (see \cite[Section 2.2]{LGM09}) such that it is critical and admissible and satisfies the equation then we have

 Furthermore, from \cite[Corollary 2]{Bud15} we deduce that:

 The function $h^{\uparrow}(\ell) := 2 \ell\ 2^{-2\ell}\binom{2\ell}{\ell}$, which does not depend on the weight sequence $ \mathbf{q}$, will play an important role in what follows in relation with a random walk whose step distribution we define now.
 Let $\nu$ be the probability measure on $ \mathbb{Z}$ defined by